Welcome to the Bowman School Nurse website!

 Reference: CDC (Centers for Disease Control and Prevention)

 Medications: ALL medications given during the school day require a signed medication consent form provided by your child’s health care provider.
-This includes daily medication and “as needed “ medication including epinephrine (EpiPen), inhalers ( such as Albuterol), short term antibiotics, and over-the-counter medications.
+This includes daily medication and “as needed “medication including epinephrine (such as EpiPen), inhalers (such as Albuterol), short term antibiotics, and over-the-counter medications (such as acetaminophen and ibuprofen).
+Some medications must be brought to school by a parent/guardian.

 When to keep your child at home: Please keep your child home when the following symptoms are present